马努卡理工学院/Manukau Institute of Technology

 English Language entry requirements

 Applicants must have sufficient competence in the English language to undertake this programme which is taught and assessed in English.
-Evidence of English language ability to a minimum of IELTS 5.5 (with a minimum of 5.0 across all academic bands) for students whom English is not their first language.

 = 新西兰小学申请问题集 =